 “When I first started as an intern I never thought I would be teaching multiple fitness classes, let alone leading a running group.
 I absolutely hated running but after working here for just 18 months I was up to running half marathons!
 The amount of knowledge I gained while interning at Northern was untouchable.
-I was (and still am) surrounded by brilliant physical and occupational therapists and even to this day, I truly enjoy coming to work.
+I was (and still am) surrounded by brilliant physical therapists and even to this day, I truly enjoy coming to work.
 We’ve got a great group of people that inspire each other to be their best and work hard.
 Without them I wouldn’t be where I am today.”
 Alex Hoffman, former intern and current Northview Fitness Center manager

 “My favorite project has been helping to co-lead the RunFit class with Alex.
 The experience has been fun and challenging.
 Interning at Northern has been invaluable – it’s one of the first work scenarios where I’ve had the opportunity to apply more of my education in addition to learning new skills.”
 Alex Rust, former intern and current Professional Care Specialist (pictured front, center, in blue)